mattermost/docs/source/process/community-process.rst

 The various community channels are outlined below, along with the responsibilities of the Ops Team and the PM on community rotation.
 Generally the Ops Team helps with notifying team members about issues in need of a response, and the Community PM coordinates to make sure the responses are made.

-1. Contributors Channel: Forum Issues / GitLab / Stack Overflow
+1. `Contributors Channel <https://pre-release.mattermost.com/core/channels/tickets>`_: Forum Issues / GitLab / Stack Overflow

   - Description: